T20X/notes/sockets.md

 The socket does not enter TIME-WAIT linger 0 ->However, the data transmission can be successful because TCP/IP repeats the send request for a specified period of time

+By default, close returns immediately, but if there is any data still remaining in the socket send buffer, the system will try to deliver the data to the peer.

+The SO_LINGER socket option can change this default.
+This option requires the following structure to be passed (as the *optval argument) between the user process and the kernel.
+It is defined by including <sys/socket.h>.

+struct linger {
+  int   l_onoff;        /* 0=off, nonzero=on */
+  int   l_linger;       /* linger time, POSIX specifies units as seconds */ };
+Calling setsockopt leads to one of the following three scenarios, depending on the values of the two structure members:

+ If l_onoff is 0, the option is turned off.
+The value of l_linger is ignored and the previously discussed TCP default applies: close returns immediately.

+If l_onoff is nonzero and l_linger is zero, TCP aborts the connection when it is closed.
+In this case, TCP discards any data still remaining in the socket send buffer and sends an RST to the peer, not the normal four-packet connection termination sequence (Section 2.6).
+See example.
+This scenario avoids TCP's TIME_WAIT state, but leaves open the possibility of another incarnation of this connection being created within 2MSL seconds (Section 2.7) and having old duplicate segments from the just-terminated connection being incorrectly delivered to the new incarnation.
+Occasional USENET postings advocate the use of this feature just to avoid the TIME_WAIT state and to be able to restart a listening server even if connections are still in use with the server's well-known port.
+This should NOT be done and could lead to data corruption, as detailed in RFC 1337.
+Instead, the SO_REUSEADDR socket option should always be used in the server before the call to bind.
+We should make use of the TIME_WAIT state to let old duplicate segments expire in the network rather than trying to avoid it.
+There are certain circumstances which warrant using this feature to send an abortive close.
+One example is an RS-232 terminal server, which might hang forever in CLOSE_WAIT trying to deliver data to a stuck terminal port, but would properly reset the stuck port if it got an RST to discard the pending data.

+If l_onoff is nonzero and l_linger is nonzero, then the kernel will linger when the socket is closed.
+In this scenario, if there is any data still remaining in the socket send buffer, the process is put to sleep until either:
+All the data is sent and acknowledged by the peer TCP, or The linger time expires.
+If the socket has been set to nonblocking, it will not wait for the close to complete, even if the linger time is nonzero.
+When using this feature of the SO_LINGER option, it is important for the application to check the return value from close, because if the linger time expires before the remaining data is sent and acknowledged, close returns EWOULDBLOCK and any remaining data in the send buffer is discarded.
+Given the above three scenarios, consider the situations when a close on a socket returns.
+Assume that the client writes data to the socket and then calls close.

+**shutdown  SHUT_RD**	No more receives can be issued on the socket; process can still send on socket; socket receive buffer discarded; any further data received is discarded by TCP; no effect on socket send buffer.
+**shutdown SHUT_WR**	No more sends can be issued on socket; process can still receive on socket; contents of socket send buffer sent to other end, followed by normal TCP connection termination (FIN); no effect on socket receive buffer.
+**close, l_onoff = 0 (default)**	No more receives or sends can be issued on socket; contents of socket send buffer sent to other end.
+If descriptor reference count becomes 0: normal TCP connection termination (FIN) sent following data in send buffer and socket receive buffer discarded.
+**close, l_onoff = 1, l_linger = 0**	No more receives or sends can be issued on socket.
+If descriptor reference count becomes 0: RST sent to other end; connection state set to CLOSED (no TIME_WAIT state); socket send buffer and socket receive buffer discarded.
+**close, l_onoff = 1, l_linger != 0**	No more receives or sends can be issued on socket; contents of socket send buffer sent to other end.
+If descriptor reference count becomes 0: normal TCP connection termination (FIN) sent following data in send buffer; socket receive buffer discarded; and if linger time expires before connection CLOSED, close returns EWOULDBLOCK.

 # Misc